systemd/systemd/docs/USER_RECORD.md

 purpose of an avatar.
 This must be a string, and should follow the semantics defined in the [Icon Naming Specification](https://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).
+You should probably use `avatarPath` instead.

+`avatarPath` → The path to a file containing the user's avatar image, a string.
+If the path is relative, it will be resolved relative to the user's bulk directory.
+The file referenced by this setting should be world-readable (i.e. should have a mode of 0644).
+If both `avatarPath` and `iconName` are set, `avatarPath` should take priority.

 `location` → A free-form location string describing the location of the user, if that is applicable.
 It's probably wise to use a location string processable